kyowChaing/newsBlog1/README.md

 14. firebase SDK integration
 15. use .env to hide firebase configuration [ API key, API id ...]

-16. create AuthContext using createContext() to handle props drilling and create AuthProvider.jsx
+16. create AuthContext using createContext() to handle props drilling and create AuthProvider.jsx to handle Authentication
 17. create user using firebase createUserWithEmailAndPassword() method

 18. create Login/Signin existing users process using signInWithEmailAnd1Password()

+19. Set an authentication state observer/tracker by onAuthStateChanged() and get user data